pthak006/NLP-final-project-notebooks/README.md

 15. **Evalulating_XLNet_lemmatization.ipynb**: ipynb file of the xlnet base cased run with lemmatized reviews.
 Contains both the code and the output.

+16. **BERT+UDA.ipynb** : ipynb file of the bert base uncased trained with UDA training approach.
+Contains both code and outputs.

 ## Problems faced while performing the experiments